Palace: Nepal

 Bhaktapur Durbar Square is the plaza in front of the royal palace of the old Bhaktapur Kingdom.
 It is also a UNESCO World Heritage Site.

 The Bhaktapur Durbar Square is located in the current town of Bhaktapur, also known as Bhadgaon, which lies 13 km east of Kathmandu.
 While the complex consists of at least four distinct squares (Durbar Square, Taumadhi Square, Dattatreya Square and Pottery Square), the whole area is informally known as the Bhakapur Durbar Square and is a highly visited site in the Kathmandu Valley.
 This palace consists of 55 windows so it is also known as '55 Windowed Palace'.

 Patan Durbar Square is situated at the centre of the city of Lalitpur in Nepal.
-It is also one of the three Durbar Squares in the Kathmandu Valley, all of which are UNESCO World Heritage Sites.
-One of its attraction is the ancient royal palace where the Malla Kings of Lalitpur resided.
+It is also one of the three durbar squares in the Kathmandu Valley, all of which are UNESCO World Heritage Sites.
+One of its attraction is the ancient royal palace where the Malla kings of Lalitpur resided.

 The Durbar Square is a marvel of Newa architecture.
-The Square floor is tiled with red bricks.
+The floor of the square is tiled with red bricks.
 There are many temples and idols in the area.
 The main temples are aligned opposite of the western face of the palace.
 The entrance of the temples faces east, towards the palace.
 There is also a bell situated in the alignment beside the main temples.
 The Square also holds old Newari residential houses.
 There are various other temples and structures in and around Patan Durbar Square built by the Newa People.